 This post may contain affiliate links, and you can read our disclosure information here–

 It’s easy to make a craft cocktail when you have a fruit-based drink syrup to add.
-You can make you own shrub syrup or simple syrup or purchase a ready-made syrup.
+You can make you own drink syrup or purchase a commercial raspberry syrup.
+Just know that the commercial syrups are extremely sweet.

 If you have a bitter palate, add a dash of bitters to the cocktail recipes.